Maven by Example

 }

 The weather.vm template simply prints the zip code’s city, country, and region as well as the current temperature.
-The history.vm template prints the location and then iterates through the weather forecast records stored in the local database.
+The history.vm template prints the location and then iterates through the weather records stored in the local database.
 Both of these templates are in ${basedir}/src/main/resources.

 The weather.vm Velocity Template.